ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The following notations, which can be combined, are used in this document:

+- An Action creates an Object:
 ~~~
 Object := Action()
 ~~~

->> An Action creates an Object.
+- An Action is performed on an Object:
 ~~~
 Object.Action()
 ~~~

->> An Action is performed on an Object.
+- An Object sends an Event:
 ~~~
 Object -> Event<>
 ~~~

->> An Object sends an Event.
+- An Action takes a set of Parameters; an Event contains a set of Parameters:
 ~~~
 Action(parameter, parameter, ...) / Event<parameter, parameter, ...>
 ~~~

->> An Action takes a set of Parameters; an Event contains a set of Parameters.

 Actions associated with no Object are Actions on the abstract interface itself; they are equivalent to Actions on a per-application global context.